WARNING: ALWAYS SCROLL THE ENTIRE PAGE TO MAKE SURE THAT YOU DO NOT MISS ANYTHING EVERY TIME YOU ARRIVE ON THIS PAGE.

 4. Tests will be open book.

-5. Tests will carry some bonus points.
+5. Tests will carry some extra points.
 Why?
 As an insurance against the possibility of an error or against the possibility that you, as an individual, may find one or two questions problematic in some way--assuming you did all assigned homework diligently--repeat, diligently!
 (Needless to say, if you did not study the homework at all, or if you did not study it diligently, you probably will find all questions problematic.
 Yes?)

 6. Tests will be available online only via the course page (under the heading "quizzes") on Brightspace (UBLearns)--and not via this class home page.